📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 Solutions

-Convert the informal agreement into a binding financial agreement or consent order.
-This provides legal enforceability and clarity.
+• Convert the informal agreement into a binding financial agreement or consent order.
+That way, it’ll be legally binding.

-Engage professionals to accurately value assets, including real estate, businesses, and superannuation funds.
+• Engage professionals to accurately value assets.
+That could include business interests and superannuation funds.

 Conclusion

-The legal processes behind dividing property are vital parts of divorce.
+The legal processes behind dividing property are a vital part of divorce, particularly when considering how to split assets during divorce.
 Several options are available for the splitting of assets during divorce and ending a financial relationship.
 Each has legal requirements and applies to various stages of a relationship.

-It’s vital to seek legal advice before entering any legal proceeding.
+It’s vital to seek legal advice before entering any family law proceeding.

 Don’t let legal issues stress you out.
 Contact us today for a free consultation.